Fuel Ventures SEIS Fund

 |Wealth Club initial saving||—|

 |Net initial charge through Wealth Club||—||Annual management charge||1%|

 Timing of the offer

-17 of Fuel Ventures’ 40 investee companies were SEIS qualifying at the time of Fuel Ventures’ first investment.
-This SEIS fund should be a natural addition to Fuel Ventures’ existing offering.
-The fund seeks to build a diversified, but high-risk, portfolio of 20 to 30 SEIS qualifying digital technology companies.
+In our view, the SEIS fund is a natural addition to Fuel Ventures’ existing offering.
+The fund seeks to build a diversified, but high-risk, portfolio of at least 10 and up to 60-80 SEIS-qualifying digital technology companies.

 Fuel Ventures has shown an ability to identify and back some of the UK’s fastest-growing digital startups.
-This has created an encouraging early track record: eight of the 17 investments are currently valued at over 5x unrealised return.
-However, please note, Fuel Ventures is yet to achieve a successful exit and return capital to investors.
-These are long-term investments and past performance is not a guide to the future.
+This has created an encouraging early track record: nine of the 17 SEIS qualifying investments are currently valued at over 5x unrealised return.
+However, please note, these are long-term, high-risk investments and past performance is not a guide to the future.